SagunDoc/Simulating-a-heat-related-illness-data-set-with-single-arm-data-of-positive-cases/README.md

-# 🧪 Heat Illness Synthetic Dataset Simulation
+#  Heat Illness Synthetic Dataset Simulation
+Hello and welocme.

-This repository contains a Jupyter Notebook that simulates a synthetic dataset for modeling **heat-related illness (HRI)**, particularly in **military or field settings**.
+For your information, this repository contains a Jupyter Notebook that simulates a synthetic dataset for modeling **heat-related illness (HRI)**, particularly in **military or field settings**.
 The synthetic data can be used for developing and testing predictive models.
 It is to be understood with caution that the data (both positive and negative for occurence of the heat related illness events) are a simulated ones from the original 27 cases of heat related illness and thus may be biased and should be understood in the very way.

 ---

-## 📌 Project Overview
+## Project Overview

 The notebook provides a pipeline to:
 - Load real positive HRI cases